What Is PCI Compliance?

 - Creating, maintaining, and updating system passwords that meet or exceed industry standards.

-Protecting Cardholder Data — this is a shared responsibility, though the web-hosting provider should be at the forefront of the secured storage and transmission of all sensitive data.
-The protection of cardholder data addresses the following points:
+This is a shared responsibility, though the web-hosting provider should be at the forefront of the secured storage and transmission of all sensitive data.

 - Web-hosting providers must utilize a secure data protection model that combines multiple layers of physical and virtual defense procedures that include restricting access to servers and datacenters as well as enforced authentication of passwords and authorization protocols

-- Cardholder data, including validation codes and PIN numbers, must be encrypted when transmitted over any open or public network.
+- Cardholder data, including validation codes and PIN numbers, must be encrypted when transmitted over an open or public network.

 - Anti-virus software must be regularly updated, either by the merchant’s IT team if their servers are self-managed or by the hosting provider if data is being housed or processed on outsourced or managed servers